endaoment/endaoment-sdk/README.md

 > Due to visibility settings, this query will only return `transparent` and `community` funds.
 No `private` funds will be returned.

+If you have questions about the different types of funds, see [References](#references).

 ## Potential Errors

 ### "ReferenceError: fetch is not defined"